MicrosoftDocs/azure-dev-docs/articles/jenkins/configure-on-linux-vm.md

 ---
-title: Get Started - Configure Jenkins using Azure CLI
+title: Get Started - Install Jenkins on an Azure Linux VM
 description: Learn how to install Jenkins on an Azure Linux virtual machine and build a sample Java application.
-keywords: jenkins, azure, devops, portal, linux, virtual machine ms.topic: quickstart ms.date: 08/28/2021 ms.custom: devx-track-jenkins, devx-track-azurecli
+keywords: jenkins, azure, devops, portal, linux, virtual machine ms.topic: quickstart ms.date: 08/30/2021 ms.custom: devx-track-jenkins, devx-track-azurecli
 ---

-# Get Started: Configure Jenkins using Azure CLI
+# Get Started: Install Jenkins on an Azure Linux VM

 This article shows how to install [Jenkins](https://jenkins.io) on an Ubuntu Linux VM with the tools and plug-ins configured to work with Azure.

-In this article, you learn how to:
+In this article, you'll learn how to:

 > [!div class="checklist"]